JGIBristol/ask-jgi-handbook/pages/intro.md

 by the Jean Golding Institute at the University of Bristol.

 :::{image} ../images/header.png
-alt: the JGI logo "making data work for everyone"
+:alt: the JGI logo "making data work for everyone"
 :::

 <p>&nbsp;</p>